We have over 25 years of experience running major chess camps.

 At the Site: Add $5

 Adults (over age 17) who are not campers may also attend the Intensive Study evening lecture.
-Local youth under age 18 may attend the lecture if accompanied by an adult.
-There is a special fee for escort adults who are unrated or not US Chess members.
+Local youth under age 18 may attend the lecture if accompanied by an adult (limit 3 youth per adult).
+There is a special fee for chaperone adults who are unrated or not US Chess members.

 Lectures last 1.25 hours and begin at 6:00 pm.
 Local chessplayers wishing to attend should arrive at 5:45 pm.
-Lectures by camp GMs.
+Lectures are by camp GMs.
 Lecture topics are below.
 No refunds on advance registration.
-Lectures are currently scheduled for the classroom in Ward Hall, but will be relocated and announced here if the number of registrants requires.
+Lecture room TBD.

 Each year, Kevin Bachler, Camp Director, FIDE Master, FIDE Trainer, US Chess Life Master, US Chess Professional Chess Coach – brings the best available instructors to Caveman Chess Camp.

-2018 Instructors include: Grandmasters Gregory Kaidanov, Alex Yermolinsky, Yury Shulman, Alexander Goldin, Dmitry Gurevich, WGM Camilla Baginskaite, FM/FT Kevin Bachler.
+2018 Instructors included: Grandmasters Gregory Kaidanov, Alex Yermolinsky, Yury Shulman, Alexander Goldin, Dmitry Gurevich, WGM Camilla Baginskaite, FM/FT Kevin Bachler.
 Every camper will have an opportunity for GM instruction.
+We are currently finalizing 2019 instructors.

 Kaufman Dining Hall (https://www.northcentralcollege.edu/multimedia/2016/08/11/kaufman-dining-hall)